CASEL Water Cooler

 High-stakes testing stresses everyone out; the entire vibe of a school can change.
 But curiosity and agency helped me try to be the teacher I wanted to be—calm, empathic, solutions-oriented.
 I never asked Ramon what he wrote.
 I didn’t need to.
 As he sat down and began to work, it was clear that he had found what he needed to persevere.

-As I thought about this episode, especially as we prepare for the 2023 SEL Exchange, Leaders as Learners: Building the Village Our Children Need, I asked around to hear from other CASEL staff about the moments they saw the importance of adult SEL.
+As I thought about this episode, I asked around to hear from other CASEL staff about the moments they saw the importance of adult SEL.

 Here’s what I heard: